 In other words, a Bichon Chihuahua mix is kind of like a Chihuahua on steroids.

-The Chi-Chon’s Temperament
+The Chi-Chon’s Temperament and Personality

 When you think “Chihuahua,” you probably think of a scrappy little dog who thinks nothing of picking a street fight with a much larger dog, despite shaking uncontrollably and yapping incessantly.

 Of course, these things are part of its charm, though I still wouldn’t want to approach an angry one in a dark alley…

 And when you think “Bichon Frise,” you probably imagine that cute little lapdog who snuggles in your lap after a long day of joyously bounding around the house or the dog park.

 So…when you combine these two breeds, you may be thinking, “what kind of personality should I expect to get?”

 I, for one, would expect a bigger dog with a scrappier personality or, conversely, a Chihuahua with the temperament of a Bichon Frise.

 In reality, what you get is the sweet temperament of a Bichon, which may be tempered by the anxiety of the Chihuahua.

 To help you decide on whether the Chi Chon Temperament is right for you, here are some behavioral traits you need to know about.
 He is: